ethers-io/ethers.js/docs/v5/api/other/assembly/ast/README.md

 #### *linkNode* . **label** => *string*

-Te name of the target node.
+The name of the target node.

 #### *linkNode* . **type** => *"offset" | "length"*